The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Introduction

-\textbf{Our position is that AI safety should center homogenization in its research and mitigation agenda, and that structure-aware diversity pursuit is a key part of the strategy to address homogenization in LLMs}.
-The goal of this paper is not to present a complete and empirically validated algorithm, but rather to offer a conceptual vocabulary and formal scaffolding to guide future research on diversity in LLMs.
+Our position is that AI safety should center homogenization in its mitigation agenda.
+This paper offers a conceptual language and formal scaffolding for future research on homogenization and diversity in LLMs.